Dr. Betty Hall, DVM

 Unfortunately, I am currently out on medical leave due to my previously fractured leg.
 I will keep you posted on my return.

 I am a graduate of New York University, B.A.
 Biology and University of Tennessee, DVM.
 I have been with Canyon Creek Animal Hospital since 2004.

 My favorite thing about work: During an exam, I watched a kitty interacting with his mom and his human-sister, and I was charmed by how this once fiesty and rambunctious kitten rolled over the bench with contentment.
 He suffered the occassional indignation of the little girl squeezing him and kissing him on the head.
 Despite his medical issues, it was clear that his family adored him and that he loved them.
 The bond that develops between human and a pet is deep and it is an amazing opportunity to observe this each day at work.

 Hobbies: I enjoy adventure travel, Hiking, skiing, wine-tasting, craft beer-tasting, wine-making, cooking, gardening, and having the critters paralyze me on the couch and make me watch TV.

 My Goals are to continue my work at Canyon Creek animal Hospital and encourage families to experience the joys of falling in love with pets.
-Beyond work, I someday hope to live on a ranch with miniature animal farm and to build a winery based upon this concept.
+Beyond work, I someday hope to live on a ranch with a miniature animal farm and then to later build a winery based upon this concept.